 Love is a wonderful feeling.
 And when you have experienced it in varied forms, it is all the more beautiful.
 Born into a family with a stable financial background and wonderful social repute, I had a happy life.
-An only daughter and someone who was allowed to have freedom and an opinion, I was considered lucky among my peers.
-With time, I chose my own career and my own partner and without a glitch we managed to get hitched amid all the pomp possible.
+An only daughter and someone who was allowed to have the freedom and opinion, I was considered lucky among my peers.
+With time, I chose my own career and my own partner and without a glitch, we managed to get hitched amid all the pomp possible.
 I was supposed to be missing home after marriage.
 Right?

 Until the time I got married, my parents were the world to me.
 From the best clubs to the best labels, my parents introduced me to everything I could possibly think of needing.

 However, after my marriage, my parents are a little bit away from my present world.
 We have regular calls, mostly in seconds and minutes, and weekly calls that stretch around half an hour.
 We meet once a month or sometimes twice thanks to my home being an hour’s drive away.
 I’m still responsible for my dad’s investment plans, my mom’s check-ups and opining on every new showpiece my mom buys.
 Has marriage made me less concerned?
 Well, no.

 It’s not a crime to not miss my parents

 The only thing that has changed is I am more at ease now.
 Marriage doesn’t make me miss my parents.
 Marriage has given me much more confidence that they can be independent and on their own.
 It is no crime that marriage has made me more relaxed, that I have a hubby who can take responsibility for my parents even if I am away for a conference.
 I think no daughter who is an only child should feel burdened with parents.
 We should not even miss them in the context of feeling that they are alone now.